gunaykrgl/colorDiffer/Readme.md

 http-server
 ```
 After running the codeblock above, the game will be running in the localhost link provided in the terminal.

+# License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.